Archive for the 'film' Category

 There’s a thing about being an actress that happens a lot.
 You can’t wait to get a job.
 And then when you get a job, you can’t wait until it’s over.
 And then when it’s over you’re afraid you’ll never get another job.

 This is my current state of mind.
-Add the fact that it is the depths of summer and NO ONE is calling me to audition-you no longer have CRANKY ACTRESS-you have CRAZY ACTRESS.
+Add the fact that it is the depths of summer and NO ONE is calling me to audition.
+I have gone from CRANKY ACTRESS to CRAZY ACTRESS.

 I almost agreed to go to Philadelphia for an audition for an Indy film.
-Not just Philadelphia, but when I got to Philadelphia I would have to take another train to some scary place called Jenkintown.
+Not just Philadelphia, but some scary place called Jenkintown.
 So I would be doing approximately 5 hours of round trip of traveling for the CHANCE of a role.

 My first tip off was when my husband answered the phone and a guy said, “Ah, um, is this an actor?”
 It was the director.
 He didn’t know who he was calling.
 But I still was gonna go.
 It was a total desperation move.